Fit as a Mama Bear

 If you find your pesto sauce is chunky after blending and you want a smoother texture, try adding a splash of water or even almond milk to the mixture and processing it until it reaches your desired consistency.

-Homemade Pesto Without Pine Nuts
+Basil Pesto Without Pine Nuts or Cheese

 Shelby Stover